cormullion/Karnak.jl/docs/src/syntax.md

 ### Edge labels

 Use `edgelabels`, `edgelabelcolors`, `edgelabelrotations`, etc. to control the appearance of the labels alongside edges.
-Here,  the edgelabels keyword argument accepts a function with five, yes five, arguments: edge number, src, destination vertex, from point, and to point, and is able to annotate each edge with its length in this representation.
+Here,  the edgelabels keyword argument accepts a function with five, yes five, arguments: edge number, source, destination, from point, and to point, and is able to annotate each edge with its length in this representation.

 ```@example graphsection
 @drawsvg begin